bastiangx/wordserve-extension/README.md

 ## Acknowledgements

 - Inspired _heavily_ by [fluent-typer extension](https://github.com/bartekplus/FluentTyper) made by Bartosz Tomczyk.
   - <span style="color: #908caa;"> Its a great extension to use on browsers, but I wanted something that can be used basically in any electron/local webapps with plugin clients, but also make it wayyy faster and more efficient since the depeendencies used there are way too bloated (C++ ...) and had too many bindings for my liking, and also more imporatantly, make this a good practice for me to learn how radix tries work for prefixes.</span>

 - The _Beautiful_ [Rosepine theme](https://rosepinetheme.com/) used for graphics and screenshots throughout the readme.
 - The Incredible mono font, Berkeley Mono by [U.S. Graphics](https://usgraphics.com/products/berkeley-mono) used in screenshots, graphics, gifs and more.

-## Fonts

-This extension bundles local WOFF2 fonts for:

-- Atkinson Hyperlegible Next (registered as "Atkinson Hyperlegible")
-- JetBrains Mono
-- OpenDyslexic (accessibility option)

-These are licensed under their respective open licenses (typically OFL).
-Keep the appropriate license notices if you change or add fonts.

-It’s fine to commit .woff/.woff2 in a public repo for distribution.
-To avoid noisy diffs, .gitattributes marks them as binary (-diff).
-If the repo grows large, consider Git LFS for font binaries.